delba/Permission/README.md

 func permissionSet(permissionSet: PermissionSet, didRequestPermission permission: Permission) {
     switch permissionSet.status {
-    case .Authorized:    print("all the permissions are granted") case .Denied:        print("at least one permission is denied") case .Disabled:      print("at least one permission is disabled") case .NotDetermined: print("at least one permission is not determined") }
+    case .authorized:    print("all the permissions are granted") case .denied:        print("at least one permission is denied") case .disabled:      print("at least one permission is disabled") case .notDetermined: print("at least one permission is not determined") }
 }
 ```